rcardin/pcd-actors/README.md

 ## F.A.Q.

-> The meta framework contains four interfaces and two abstract classes.
+> **Q**: The meta framework contains four interfaces and two abstract classes.
 What should I have to implement?

 If you think about the testing process, you will sure understand that tests cannot be run on types that do not exist in the original process.
 Then, you're not expected to implement the `Message` interface, nor to give a concrete implementation of `AbsActor`.

-> Implementations should create abstract or concrete type?
+> **Q**: Implementations should create abstract or concrete type?

 It depends: a user of `pcd-actors` has not to give an implementation of `ActorSystem`, then it is up to you to give a full implementation of this type.
 Also `ActorRef` needs at least two implementation: one that refers to local actors,